 Hacking Administration: Using Evernote to Enhance Our Leadership Practices

 Evernote can be a powerful tool to enhance school leaders’ professional learning and day-to-day productivity.
 Evernote allows principals and central office administrators to take notes, capture images, save web sites, record audio, and much, much more.
 As school leaders, it can be very difficult to stay on top of the latest leadership and policy developments, save interesting articles, and create resource libraries on various topics for our own learning and that of our staff.
-Bring a computer, table, and/or smartphone and be ready to learn how and why this incredible, FREE resource should be an essential component of any school leaders’s productivity toolbox.
+Bring a computer, table, and/or smartphone and be ready to learn how and why this incredible, FREE resource should be an essential component of any school leader’s productivity toolbox.

 Hacking Administration: Using Feedly to Enhance Our Leadership Practices

 Feedly can be a powerful tool to enhance school leaders’ professional learning and day-to-day productivity.
 Feedly allows principals and central office administrators to easily learn from others around the world and to organize incoming news and information ‘feeds’ into personalized categories and folders.
 School leaders around the world are using Feedly to stay abreast of the latest developments and cutting-edge thinking that’s out there regarding instructional leadership, educational policy, professional productivity, and much more.
 Plus Feedly is a great way to go deeper with our personal interests, passions, and hobbies too.
 Additionally, Feedly allows us to easily share our learning resources with others.
-Bring a laptop and be ready to learn how and why this incredible, FREE resource should be an essential component of any school leaders’s productivity toolbox.
+Bring a laptop and be ready to learn how and why this incredible, FREE resource should be an essential component of any school leader’s productivity toolbox.

 Hacking Administration: Using Google Sheets to Facilitate Discussion